Ghitzarino/Router-Implementation/README.md

 ## **How to Run**
 1. Clone the repository to your local machine.
-2. Compile the project using a C compiler (e.g., `gcc`).
+2. Compile the project using the Makefile (make).
-3. Run the executable to start the router simulation.
+3. Navigate inside the /checker directory.
+4. Run topo.py to test the router topology or checker.py to go through a series of pre-defined tests.

 ---